McCranie's Turpentine Still

 Atkinson County Timeline

-This timeline provides a concise overview of the key events in the history of Atkinson County, Georgia.
+This timeline provides a condensed summary of the historical journey of Atkinson County, Georgia.

 - 1813: Atkinson County is established on February 15.